Skip to Main Content

 • Online materials are available with UML email and password

 The UMass Lowell Libraries welcome your reserves materials.
-In order to ensure quality, equity, and to be in compliance with United States copyright law we have established these policies.
-If you would like to place materials on reserve that are not eligible under these policies, librarians will be happy to work with you to find appropriate substitutions.
+In order to ensure quality, equity, and comply with United States copyright law, we have established these policies.
+If you would like to put materials on reserve that are not eligible under these policies, librarians will be happy to work with you to find appropriate substitutions.
 Title 17 of the U.S. Code may be viewed at the Office of Law Revision Counsel.

 • Items may be placed on Reserve at any time during the semester but may take up to two weeks to process.
-Bringing Reserves items to the Access Services department earlier than two weeks in advance is encouraged and appreciated.
+We encourage and appreciate when you can make requests even earlier.

-• Personal copies of books and/or CDs may be placed on Reserve.
+• Generally, yes!
+Personal copies of books and/or CDs may be placed on Reserve.

 • No more than one copy of photocopied articles per 25 students in a class may be placed on Reserve.